CiscoDevNet/csmp-agent-lib/README.md

 These instructions have been verified to work on Ubuntu 20.10 Desktop 64bit (RPi4 build and target platform).

-It is assumed a snapshot of the CSMP agent's source repository has been acquired and placed on the build platform ... either via
+It is assumed a snapshot of the CSMP agent's source repository has been acquired and placed on the build platform via Github repository https://github.com/CiscoDevNet/csmp-agent-lib.
-a. a ZIP archive downloaded/unzipped from Cisco DevNet https://community.cisco.com/t5/ti-chipset-cge-documents/csmp-agent-lib-0-1-1/ta-p/4287729 or ...
-b. a git clone operation direct from the Cisco Git repository.

 Change your default directory to the root of the CSMP Agent directory structure.